superNWHG/dotfiles/README.md

 ```shell
 sudo rm -rf ~/.oh-my-zsh/custom/
 ```
-_IMPORTANT
-Do not create a symlink for oh my zsh because it will lead to update failures._
+_IMPORTANT: do not create a symlink for oh my zsh because it will lead to update failures._

 For powerlevel10k do:
 ```shell